 Fine, the second [moment], colors don't rise, so what is the danger?
 The danger is - it's stated quite well; painters say it quite well - it's... what is it?
 It's swampy colors; it's a swamp, a marsh, it's a mess, a mess, I've created a mess.
 It's grey; it's greyness (grisaille).
 The colors don't rise, the planes don't fall, it's awful.
-It's... [they] collide with each other.
+It's... [they] fall on each other.
 It's confusion.
 [If] the colors don't rise, it's greyness.
 Hey, it's greyness.
 Oh yeh?
 Isn't this going to help us a bit?
 It's greyness.
 In fact, that creates paintings, in the end, at the extreme, dirty paintings.
 Gauguin was very annoyed because a very great critic of the era had said: all the colors are "muted and scabby" (sourdes et teigneuses).
-[Laughter] For that, [Gauguin] was unforgiving; twenty years later, he remembered that, "the muted and scabby color", that someone said that about him.
-Color is difficult; it's difficult to get away from the muted, the scabby, the grayness.6
+[Laughter] For that, [Gauguin] was unforgiving; twenty years laters, he remembered that, "the muted and scabby color", that someone said that about him.
+Color is difficult; it's difficult to get away from the muted, the scabby, the grayness.

 Ah good, but then, what would this be?
 How does that occur?
 Why am I introducing this idea?
 It's because...
-[Deleuze does not finish] There's a famous text that all painters always repeated, a text by Delacroix in which he says: "Grey is the enemy of color; it's the enemy of painting."7 We indeed see that what means, right?
+[Deleuze does not finish] There's a famous text that all painters always repeated, a text by Delacroix in which he says: "Grey is the enemy of color; it's the enemy of painting."
+We indeed see that what means, right?
 At the extreme, what is grey?
 It's where white and black are mixed together, at the extreme, where all colors are mixed together.
 All colors are mixed together; colors do not rise.
 It's greyness.

-And, not long after this text that I just read, the same Cézanne said this; listen a bit.
-He said to Gasquet: "I was at Talloires. [...]
-You want grays?
-Well, you've got them.
-And greens, all the greenish grays in the whole world.
-The surrounding hills are high enough, it seemed; they appear low, and it rains. ...
-There's a lake between two gorges, a landscaped English lake.
-Sketchbook pages fall, already watercolored, from the trees.
-Surely that's still nature...
-But not as I see it.
-Do you understand? ...
-Gray on gray." -- Grey on grey. - "You're not a painter if you haven't painted gray.
-Delacroix said that gray was the enemy of all painting, but he was wrong.
-You have to know how to paint gray to be a painter."
-(Conversations, p.
-118).
+Likewise, not long after this text that I just read, Cézanne said this; listen a bit.
+He said to Gasquet: "I was at Talloire.
+You want to see greys?
+There you have them, and greens, all the grey-greens (verts de gris) on the global map.
+The surrounding hills are rather high, it seemed to me.
+They appear low, and it's raining.
+There's a lake between two bottlenecks, a lake of English style.
+The album leaves fall completely watercolored from trees.
+Certainly it's still nature, but not as I see it, understand?
+Grey on grey." -- Grey on grey. - "One isn't a painter so long as one doesn't paint a grey.
+The enemy of all painting is grey, Delacroix says.
+No, one isn't a painter so long as one doesn't paint a grey."